NDLx0/The-Worm-Era-Bug-Bounty-Writeups/README.md

 Getting back to the `admin` user example, we can get access with only this URL

 `http://104.248.132.249:5000/api/v1/user/admin/2`
-as the server seems to check if there's a value only not md5 decode it and checks if the value matches the username.
+as the server seems to check if there's a value only not md5 hash the username and checks if the value matches the hash he got.

 # 5000$ Bounty